Foreign relations of Mexico: Foreign policy

 Current headquarters of the Secretariat of Foreign Affairs.

-The Article 89, Section 10 of the Political Constitution of the United Mexican States states the principles of the Mexican foreign policy, which were officially incorporated in 1988.
-The direction that the foreign policy will take lies on the President, as the head of state, and it is executed through the Secretary of Foreign Affairs.
-Textually, the article establishes that:
+Article 89, Section 10 of the Political Constitution of the United Mexican States states the principles of the Mexican foreign policy, which were officially incorporated in 1988.
+The direction that the foreign policy will take lies with the President, as the head of state, and it is executed through the Secretary of Foreign Affairs.
+The article states:

 The powers and duties of the President are the following:

 X. To direct the foreign policy and conclude international treaties, as well as end, denounce, suspend, modify, emend, retire reserves and formulate interpretative declarations about the formers, submitting them to the ratification of the Senate.
 In the conducting of this policy, the Head of the Executive Power will observe the following standard principles: the self-determination of peoples, the non-intervention, the peaceful resolution of disputes, the proscription of threat or the use of force in the international relations, the legal equality of states, the international cooperation for development, and the struggle for international peace and security.

 The heads of delegations from left to right: Enrique Peña Nieto, François Hollande, Angela Merkel, Michelle Bachelet at the 2015 United Nations Climate Change Conference.

-Aside from these principles constitutionally recognized, the foreign policy has been based on some doctrines.
+Aside from these constitutionally recognized principles, the foreign policy has been based on some doctrines.
 The Estrada Doctrine as the most influential and representative instrument in this field, proclaimed in the early 1930s and strictly applied until 2000, claimed that foreign governments should not judge, positively or negatively, the governments or changes in government of other nations, since such action would be a breach of their sovereignty.
 This policy was said to be based on the principles of non-intervention, peaceful resolution of disputes and self-determination of all nations.

 During the first presidency of the National Action Party, Vicente Fox appointed Jorge Castañeda to be his Secretary of Foreign Affairs.
 Castañeda immediately broke with the Estrada Doctrine, promoting what was called by critics the "Castañeda Doctrine".
-The new foreign policy called for an openness and an acceptance of criticism from the international community, and the increase of Mexican involvement in foreign affairs.
+The new foreign policy called for an openness, acceptance of criticism from the international community, and increase of Mexican involvement in foreign affairs.

 On November 28, 2006, former President Felipe Calderón announced that Patricia Espinosa would serve as his Secretary of Foreign Affairs starting on December 1, 2006.
-He declared priorities include the diversification of the Mexico–United States agenda, heavily concentrated on immigration and security issues, and the rebuilding of diplomatic relations with Cuba and Venezuela, which were heavily strained during the Fox administration, as well as giving greater priority to Latin America and the Caribbean states.
+He declared priorities including the diversification of the Mexico–United States agenda, heavily concentrated on immigration and security issues, and the rebuilding of diplomatic relations with Cuba and Venezuela, which were heavily strained during the Fox administration, as well as giving greater priority to Latin America and the Caribbean states.